adikari/zoom-meeting-insights/README.md

 # Meeting Insights

-sends notifications with details of meetings
+Generate airtime insights of meetings and notify on slack